dfds/infrastructure-modules/database/postgres/README.md

 - engine_version = 10 (Must be major version.
 Cannot be downgraded.
 Optional, but defaults to 10)
 - db_instance_class - "db.t3.nano" RDS (database instance class.
 Optional, but defaults to "db.t2.micro")
 - db_allocated_storage - 10 (The amount of space, in GB, to allocate for the database.
 Optional, but defaults to 20)
+- allow_major_version_upgrade = true (Define if major version upgrades to the Postgres engine are allowed.
+Optional, but defaults to true)